-For lovers of the great outdoors, there is no other county quite like Norfolk in the East of England.
+For lovers of the great outdoors, there is no other county quite like it.
 With a long coastline and the famous man-made phenomenon, the Norfolk Broads, the endless treetops of Thetford Forest, and miles and miles of long-distance trails like the Peddars Way and Marriott’s Way, Norfolk has plenty to offer the intrepid and the outgoing.

 By contrast, those of you looking for a holiday with a more measured pace, there are also some fantastic beaches.
 Traditional seaside resorts like Cromer and Great Yarmouth offer family-friendly appeal, and the days out at the county’s royal palace at Sandringham Estate and stately homes like Felbrigg House and Holkham Hall provide plenty of entertainments for all ages.